ahmed-ali-hammad/products-api/README.md

   - docker-compose up

 to start the terminal inside Docker
   - docker exec -it products_api_container /bin/bash

+API documentation can be accessed using this endpoint: http://localhost:8000/api/schema/swagger-ui/

+The database used is Postgres, also celery is used for background tasks and redis is used for communication between django and celery